gj-123/CBCNV/readme.txt

 The parameters are saved in the input file.The users can set relevant parameters according to needs and apply them to different scenarios.
-The structure of the input file includes five rows of data,which represent case sample, control sample, bin size, number of neighbors and abnormal weight, respectively.
+The structure of the input file includes five rows of data,which represent case sample, control sample, bin size, number of neighbors, abnormal weight and Python installation path, respectively.
 The values given in the input file are default parameters.
 2.4 Run command
 sh run.sh